Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

 A system has three components - inputs, processes and outputs.

 Systems receive input from the environment either as information or in the form of resources.
 The systems then process the input internally, which is called throughput, and release outputs into the environment in an attempt to restore equilibrium to the environment.
-So our clients give us the input of how many recruits they need to hire, we then recruit them, train them and then meet the needs of our clients.
+So our clients give us the input of how many learners they need to hire, we then recruit them, train them and then meet the needs of our clients.
 The system then seeks feedback to determine if the output was effective in restoring equilibrium.
 As can be seen, the systems approach focuses on the means used to maintain organizational survival and emphasize long-term goals rather than the short-term goals of the goal-attainment approach.
 Watch this video to summarize the learning on systems theory:

 [Systems Theory of Organizations](https://www.youtube.com/watch?v=1L1c-EKOY-w)